Heigenbrücken: Economy

 The municipal tax revenue in 1999 amounted to €935,000.

 Agriculture and forestry

 According to official statistics, there were 20 workers on the social welfare contribution rolls working in agriculture and forestry in 1998.
 In producing businesses this was 59, and in trade and transport 11.
 In other areas, 97 workers on the social welfare contribution rolls are employed, and 782 such workers work from home.
 There is one processing business.
 Three businesses are in construction, and furthermore, in 1999, there were no agricultural operations.

 Arts and culture

 Museum

 A privately run small motorcycle museum Moppedscheune shows motorcycles and accessories from the 1930s to the 1970s.

 Governance

-Community council
+Municipal council

 The council is made up of 15 council members, counting the mayor.